jxieeducation/thrashing/README.md

 ####to do:
 * url fix
+* google url auto submit
 * contact all potential betas
 * monitoring site
-* admin site

 * tags (look at how github is doing it)
 * upload images to s3

 beta:
-- adrian
 - felix
-- andrew
 - lucas
 - alex

+- adrian
+- andrew
 - victoria

-- oliver????
-- florian????

 questions that need to be answered:
 - do developers like to read about hacks + tutorials